‘I’ve been robbed by the state:’ Zimbabwe, in chaos, mourns

 The internet shutdowns have given security forces cover to commit violations "away from the glare of the international community," said Dewa Mavhinga, southern Africa director for Human Rights Watch.

-The reports of abuses come as Mnangagwa prepares to attend the World Economic Forum in Davos, Switzerland, to appeal for foreign investment in a country he repeatedly says is "open for business."
+The reports of abuses came as Mnangagwa prepared to attend the World Economic Forum in Davos, Switzerland, to appeal for foreign investment in a country he repeatedly says is "open for business."

+On Sunday after growing pressure, Mnangagwa announced that he would skip Davos and return home "In light of the economic situation," saying the first priority was to get the country "calm, stable and working again."

-But the violent crackdown sends a different message.
+The violent crackdown has sent a different message from the one the president wished to give foreign investors.
 At one hospital in Harare alone, the waiting room and corridors were packed with victims.

 "They came at the middle of the night, kicking doors and throwing tear gas to force us out.
 Once they had rounded all up men in the area, they assaulted us using motorbike chains," one man said of security forces going from house to house.